The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Overview of TeV‐Scale color states

-The decay to $t\bar t$ overwhelmingly dominates (BR~$\approx99.9\%$) because the tree‐level rate \eqref{eq:Gammaqq} scales as $(m_q/v)^2$, so the top channel benefits from the large top Yukawa coupling.
-Light‐quark modes are suppressed by $(m_{u,d,s}/v)^2\ll10^{-6}$ and are therefore negligible, and the loop‐induced $gg$ mode \eqref{eq:Gamma00} is further suppressed by $\alpha_s^2/(16\pi^2)$ and by the factor $(\pi^2/9-1)^2\approx0.16$, resulting a sub‐\% BR.
+The decay to $t\bar t$ overwhelmingly dominates (BR~$\approx 99.9\%$) because the tree‐level rate \eqref{eq:Gammaqq} scales as $(m_q/v)^2$, so the top channel benefits from the large top Yukawa coupling.
+Light‐quark modes are suppressed by $(m_{u,d,s}/v)^2\ll10^{-6}$ and are therefore negligible.
+The loop‐induced $gg$ mode in Eq.~\eqref{eq:Gamma00} is suppressed by the one-loop factor and by the fermion-triangle form factor, and for the benchmark point considered here it remains subleading, with a branching fraction of order $0.01\%$.